MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Invoicing.md

 If you don't mark this option, printed documents won't be available for editing, and you'll be able to view the document only by using the inquiry feature.
 In addition, you'll be able to print invoices and returns for transactions only if they've been entered in a batch.

+> [!NOTE]
-*We recommend that you use a password to limit the number of employees who are able to edit printed documents.
-If you require a password, however, you must enter transactions in a batch to print invoices, returns, and packing slips.*
+> We recommend that you use a password to limit the number of employees who are able to edit printed documents.
+If you require a password, however, you must enter transactions in a batch to print invoices, returns, and packing slips.

 **Void Documents** Mark to void saved invoices and returns in the Invoice Entry window.
 We recommend that you require a password to limit the number of employees who are able to void documents.
 If you don't allow documents to be voided, the Delete button in the Invoice Entry window will be unavailable.